There are a number of documents required in order to complete the process of registering the death.

 - Full name of mother (maiden name) and mother’s birthplace.

 - Method of Disposition (burial or cremation)

-In order to apply for a death certificate(s), the Medical Certification of Death form must be submitted with the Registation of Death form.
+In order to apply for a death certificate(s), the Medical Certification of Death form must be submitted with the Registration of Death form.
 Your funeral director will complete all this documentation on your behalf.
-Once the death has been registered, a permit of burial / cremation is issued along with the requested number of original death certificates.
-The Vital Statistics Agency currently charges $27.00 per original death certificate.
+Once the death has been registered, a permit of burial/cremation is issued along with the requested number of original death certificates.
+The Vital Statistics Agency currently charges a fee for each original death certificate.

-Deaths that have already been registered with the BC Vital Statistics Agency, can be ordered online by going the the BC Vitals Statistics Agency Website.
+Deaths that have already been registered with the BC Vital Statistics Agency, can be ordered online by going the BC Vitals Statistics Agency Website